TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 FIGMA PROTOTYPE: https://www.figma.com/make/RSHfWMGrR5SyWN58c47tp1/Industrial-Dashboard-Prototype?fullscreen=1

-This document compiles a survey of user interfaces, dashboards, and interaction patterns relevant to a system that analyzes high‑frequency data from **Numerical Control (NC) machines** and transforms it into actionable insights.
-The research focuses on visual and interactive solutions that help operators and engineers understand **machine operation**, **energy usage**, **timing per program**, and **alerts**, with examples from different sources.
-The purpose of this research is also to give to the frontend developers some ideas and insights on how the team can approach the design of the UI/UX.

-**The structure follows the project’s needs and proposes concrete UI components for each one, with references and example visuals.**
+The document presents research on user interfaces, dashboards, and interaction patterns for a system that analyzes high-frequency data from Numerical Control (NC) machines to generate actionable insights.
+It focuses on visual and interactive solutions that help operators and engineers understand machine performance, energy consumption, program timing, and alerts, including examples from various sources.
+Additionally, it aims to provide frontend developers with ideas and references for designing the UI/UX.
+The structure aligns with the project’s needs and proposes specific interface components with visual examples
 ---

 ## 1) Identification of operation periods